crawl/crawl/crawl-ref/INSTALL.md

 These instructions may work for other RPM-based distros.

-You can install all needed dependencies from the OS:

 ```sh
 sudo dnf install gcc gcc-c++ make bison flex ncurses-devel compat-lua-devel \
 sqlite-devel zlib-devel pkgconfig python-yaml